boneyard93501/cpoc-revision/paper/pow_revisited.md

 | 1    | 3           | 5           | 20                | 16                | 4    | 4            | 16              |

-See Figure for the verifier trace pseudo-code.
+See Figure 2 for the verifier trace pseudo-code.

-Figure: Verifier Trace Pseudocode
+Figure 2: Verifier Trace Pseudocode

 ```Rust
 impl VerifierTrace {